sixpackwarriors/sixpackwarriors.github.io/source/_posts/2017-04-29-you-dont-have-to-eliminate-carbs.markdown

 Most of the time, you want to keep your insulin levels low.
 You should never need your insulin levels to be high, otherwise your body would be storing everything you eat as fat.

-### The One Exception - Intentionally Creating Insulin Spikes ###
+### The One Exception - When High Insulin Levels Are Beneficial ###

 However, there is one exception to the rule where high insulin levels will result in high fat stores.

+In fact, there is one instance where high insulin levels actually helps shuttle what you eat into your muscle and liver stores.

-Specifically, can you think about a time when you would intentionally want your body to store the nutrients that you eat as energy for your liver and muscles?
+Can you think of a time when you would intentionally want your body to store the nutrients that you eat as energy for your liver and muscles?

 This may sound a little crazy, but, how about *after exercising*?